Our Local Law Firm

 “Messrs.
 Evans and Dettra have long been associated in the law

 business and Mr. Swartz who is the son of Aaron S. Swartz, President

 Judge of the Court of Common Pleas, has had an office with this firm but until now was not a member thereof.

 “The new law firm will have its offices in the Miller Building, Nos.
 329-333 DeKalb Street.”

-The history of High Swartz legal service is told through the names of those who founded the firm and those who have passed through its doors during the past century.
+The history of High Swartz legal services is told through the names of those who founded the law firm and those who have passed through its doors during the past century.

 Samuel H. High Sr., Montgomery Evans, John M. Dettra and Aaron Swartz Jr. were the patriarchs of the legal services.
 They formed a bond 100 years ago, and that bond is still strong today.